sunisfighting/sunisfighting.github.io/_pages/about.md

 - **Scholarships:**
   - Chinese Goverment Scholarship granted by China Scholarship Council (CSC), 2020-2024
   - Chinese National Scholarship for Postgraduates granted by Ministry of Education, PRC, 2019
-  - Chinese National Scholarship for Graduates granted by Ministry of Education, PRC, 2016
+  - Chinese National Scholarship for Undergraduates granted by Ministry of Education, PRC, 2016

 - **Honors:**
   - Outstanding Postgraduate Thesis Award granted by Chinese Institute of Electronics (CIE), 2021